Let Them Eat Gluten Free Cake

 • Lemon berry--grate lemon zest and add the juice of one lemon to the custard.
 Place a few berries into the bottom of the ramekins and pour the custard in.
 The berries will bake into the custard.

-• Chai--I love chai tea in all forms and this will be the flavor I make next.
+• Chai--I love chai in all forms and this will be the flavor I make next.
 Heat the cream to just below simmering, remove from the heat and add 4 chai tea bags.
 Steep the tea in the cream for at least 30 minutes.
 Remove the tea bags and add the cream to the egg mixture.

 Kim